emmz3230/Routing-Controller-Doc/docs/Using-DI-container.md

 # Using DI container

 `routing-controllers` supports a DI container out of the box.
-You can inject your services into your controllers, middlewares and error handlers.
-Container must be setup during application bootstrap.
-Here is example how to integrate routing-controllers with [typedi](https://github.com/typestack/typedi):
+You can inject your services into your controllers, middlewares, and error handlers.
+Container must be setup during app bootstrap.
+Example how to integrate routing-controllers with [typedi](https://github.com/typestack/typedi):

 ```
 import { createExpressServer, useContainer } from 'routing-controllers';